simonkrekels/ScanCC/README.md

 This tool automatically fetches "communicated cases" from the ECHR website, generates a one-line keyword summary for each case using OpenAI, and saves everything as a formatted Word document.

-The `samples/` folder contains an example of what the output looks like.

 ---

 ## What you need before starting

-- A computer running Windows or Mac
+- A Python installation (available from [python.org/downloads](https://www.python.org/downloads/); see below)
+- An OpenAI API key — [get one here](https://platform.openai.com/api-keys) (you need a paid account)
 - An internet connection
-- An OpenAI API key — [get one here](https://platform.openai.com/api-keys) (you need a paid account)

 ---